kajananchinniah/Gameboy-Emulator/README.md

 - Add audio support
 - Expose colour palette + controllers, etc to allow for more customization
 - Loading configs from file maybe
+- Support renaming of save file, using multiple save files, not overwriting it, etc
+- Better GUI (e.g. buttons to load game, etc)

 ## Notes on implementation
 Originally, the plan was to write this in modern C++.
 That clearly did not pan out.
 The gameboy instruction set is quite